terra-money/docs/docs/learn/terra-station/station-guides/testnet.md

 The testnet is the testing environment for the Terra network.
 Use this guide to simulate transactions on the testnet.

+If this is your first time using Terra Station, follow the [Terra Station tutorial](../get-started/terra-station-desktop.md).

 ## Get testnet Luna

 1. Open Terra Station and connect your wallet.